siemens-nl-fa/SIMATIC-AX-Tutorial/doc/5-debug.md

 ### :raised_hands: Setting up the debugger in AX (hands-on) :raised_hands:

+> Note: The latest SDK allready creates the required `launch.json` file in the `.vscode` folder.
+The next steps are no longer required.
 1. Open the Debug tab
 2. Press the `Create a launch.json file` link
 3. Select PLC Debug